Degree and Certificate Criteria

 PPCC will accept 45 applicable credits toward a second degree or certificate.

 Having earned an associate or higher academic degree from an accredited school generally disqualifies students from receiving an associate degree from PPCC in an identical or closely related program.
-However, the Vice President for Instructional Services may waive this restriction.
+However, students may appeal this decision.

 College Preparatory Programs